Janoi Donacien: Accrington Stanley (loan)

+On 18 January 2019, Donacien returned to Accrington Stanley on loan until the end of the season.
+He made his return debut to Accrington in a 0–1 FA Cup defeat to Derby County on 26 January.
+He made 20 appearances for Accrington during the second half of the 2018–19 season, helping the Lancashire club secure League One safety.

+Return to Ipswich

 He started the 2019–20 season as the first choice right-back at Ipswich, starting in the 1–0 opening day win over Burton Albion.
 He started the following three league games of the season, however the signing of Kane Vincent-Young in August saw his game time reduced in the league.

 He featured regularly in the EFL Trophy, starting every group stage match as Ipswich finished second in the group, qualifying for the second round as a result.
 He also made regular appearances in the FA Cup.
-Following an injury to Kane Vincent-Young in October, he competed for a starting place in the first-team with stand-in right-back Gwion Edwards.
+Following an injury to Vincent-Young in October, he competed for a starting place in the first-team with stand-in right-back Gwion Edwards.
 He made a total of 19 appearances across all competitions before the 2019–20 season was suspended due to the Coronavirus outbreak in March.

-On 10 May 2021, Ipswich announced that they had taken up the option to extend Donacien's contract by an additional year, keeping him under contract until 2022.
-In November 2021, Donacien signed a new contract with Ipswich until 2023, with the option of an additional one-year extension.